turcuciprian/easy-countdown-timer/readme.txt

 * Make text bold
 * Change timer color
 * Change font size
-* Customize the Years/Months/Weeks/Days/Hours/Minutes/Seconds text
+* Customize and style with color, size and weight the Years/Months/Weeks/Days/Hours/Minutes/Seconds text
+* Style with color, size and weight the Years/Months/Weeks/Days/Hours/Minutes/Seconds custom text

 You also have a live countdown where you place the shortcode, based on the format you selected.